 The object of inquiry is truth and there is no shame in learning from errors of past.

-We are in an apparent state of probation and need a guide to life to see us through
+We are in an apparent state of probation and need a guide to life to see us through.

 We find in the tradition four candidates for adoption as the rule of life: (1) the law of nature apparent in the course and constitution of the natural world, (2) the conscience installed in our human nature, (3) the way of life reveled in the canon of the scripture, together with the Church and its associated institutions, and (4) probability, which since antiquity has been considered a guide to life.